Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 quarkus.arc.selected-alternatives=ai.azure.openai.rag.workshop.backend.configuration.ChatLanguageModelOllamaProducer
 ```

 That's it.
-If Ollama is running on the default port (http://localhost:11434) and you have the `llama3` model installed, you don't even have to configure anything.
+If Ollama is running on the default port (http://localhost:11434) and you have the `mistral` model installed, you don't even have to configure anything.
 Just restart the Quarkus backend, and it will use the Ollama model instead of the Azure OpenAI model.

 </div>